abhilashjp/lookupapp/docs/tax-identification-number/croatia.md

 3. foreign individuals or entities subject to surveillance in the Republic of Croatia (through registration in public records and obtaining taxpayer status).

 **Format**

-The Personal Identification Number comprises 11 digits, with 10 digits randomly assigned and the 11th digit serving as the control number calculated using the "Modul 11.10" ISO 7064 algorithm.
+The Personal Identification Number comprises 11 digits, with 10 digits randomly assigned and the 11th digit serving as the control number calculated using the "Modul 11.10" ISO 7064 algorithm. example: HR99999999999

 <table align="center" border="0px" border-color="#dedede"><tr><td>
   <img src="/docs/img/taxid/oib.PNG" alt="OIB"/>
   </td></tr>
   <tr><td align="center">OIB</td></tr>
 </table>

+## Matični broj subjekta (MBS)
+ TIN in Croatia is called Matični broj subjekta (MBS).

 ----
 **How [Lookuptax](https://lookuptax.com/) can help you ?**